songyongshun/readthedocs_pdf/README.md

 - Merges all individual PDFs into one complete PDF with a table of contents/bookmarks.
 - Handles multi-level sections (chapters with sub-chapters).
 ## Notes
-- Ensure that you have `wkhtmltopdf` installed on your system if you are using `pdfkit`.
+- Ensure that you have `wkhtmltopdf` installed on your system.
 It can be downloaded from [wkhtmltopdf.org](https://wkhtmltopdf.org/downloads.html).
 - This script was tested on Windows but should work on other platforms with minor modifications.